What is a carbon offset?

 - We use the term 'neutralise' or 'neutralisation' in a broader sense: they can involve both past offsets and future removals.
 So, with the claim “neutralise your flight’s footprint” we are referring to financing any type of projects on our platform.
 The timing element associated with the project will define whether this neutralization takes place instantaneously or over the project lifetime (future removals)

-- Both offsets as carbon credits (coming from either avoidance or removal projects) and “future removals” in the form of Forest Shares are understood as carbon assets acquired as an outcome of providing financial support to projects on our platform.
-While we think making this distinction is critical, we see distinct benefits with both types of climate action and refer to them collectively as carbon assets.
+- Both offsets as carbon credits (coming from either avoidance or removal projects) and “future removals” in the form of Forest Shares are understood as environmental assets acquired as an outcome of providing financial support to projects on our platform.
+While we think making this distinction is critical, we see distinct benefits with both types of climate action and refer to them collectively as environmental assets.

 - By carbon, we normally refer to CO2 equivalent (CO2e), which is the metric used to compare the emissions from various GHG on the basis of their global-warming potential.